pointyfar/hugo-walkthrough/content/walkthrough/002/index.md

 draft: false
 ---

 It is certainly not necessary to use or write your own theme.
-If you choose not to use a theme, you will need to place the html template files under `layouts`.
+For this tutorial, if you choose not to use a theme, you will need to place the html template files under `layouts`.
 If creating a theme, place it under `themes/<THEME>/layouts/`.

 E.g. `layouts/404.html`